 When your breathing chemistry is developed to the degree that internally you stay pretty much within a good "window" or internal carbon dioxide/oxygen balance you may take in even MORE breaths and more pollutants but still have good "chemistry" and the better chemistry will help you neutralize pollutants.

-If your resting breath rate is 4-6 per minute you are probably breathing at a fifth to a third of your maximum volume and barring a sudden or extreme need for energy, do not need to use all the volume to perform adequately.
+If your resting breath rate is 4-6 per minute you are probably breathing at a fifth to a third of your maximum volume and barring a sudden or extreme need for energy, you do not need to use all the volume to perform adequately.
 This is similar to a large engine car with a top end of 180 MPH. traveling along in cruise control doing 60 MPH.

 This is why I counsel people to develop their breathing to make their volume as large as possible but still in ease and balance.